JessicaLassie/Clu/README.md

 ## Goals

-Clu is a desktop application developed in Java/Swing allowing to generate DTO.
+Clu is a desktop application developed in Java/Swing allowing to generate DTO/DAO and export data from database.

 ## Changelog